From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 ; ns1.dnscale.eu resolves to an anycast IP: 185.x.x.1

-; A resolver in Paris reaches the Amsterdam or Paris POP.
+; A resolver in Europe reaches a nearby European POP.

-; A resolver in Chicago reaches the ORD POP.
+; A resolver in the US reaches a nearby American POP.

 ; Same IP, different physical server answering.